 WHAT IS A GREASE TRAP?

-Let’s start with the basics: A grease trap is something kitchen wastewater flows through before entering the sewer waste system.
-This device — technically a grease interceptor — intercepts, captures, or "traps" grease.
+A grease trap is something kitchen wastewater flows through before entering the sewer waste system.
+This device — technically a grease interceptor — intercepts, captures or "traps" grease.
 How?

-When kitchen wastewater flows through a grease interceptor, the grease and oils rise to the surface level inside the trap using a system of baffles, plastic wall structures inside a grease interceptor that slow down and often control the flow of water.
-The captured FOG fills the trap from the top down.
-FOG-free water exits out of the bottom of the trap into the sewer lines.
+Grease -- the industry term for animal fats and vegetable oils (FOG) -- is 10 to 15 percent less dense than water and, as a result, floats on top.
+When kitchen wastewater flows through a grease interceptor, FOG rises to the surface thanks to an engineered system of baffles, plastic wall structures that slow down the flow of water.
+This gives FOG time to rise to the top, while FOG-free water exits out from the bottom of the trap into the sewer lines.

 When enough grease accumulates in the grease trap, it must be emptied.
 This can be a manual process, or sometimes involves a pump truck and other specialized equipment.
-Automatic grease interceptors removes the grease layer and deposits it in a storage container.
+Automatic grease interceptors, including Big Dipper models, skim away the grease layer into a storage container.
 This container can easily be emptied by kitchen staff.
+Still, kitchen staff need to periodically clean filters designed to catch small food particles, which is why we introduced Advanced Maintenance Assistant.
+This new option automatically sends these particles down the line so you don't have to.

 WHY DO I NEED A GREASE TRAP?